Globtim.jl Documentation

 Algorithm Overview

-f(x) → Polynomial p(x) → Solve ∇p = 0 → Refine with BFGS → All minima
+f(x) --> Polynomial p(x) --> Solve grad(p) = 0 --> Refine with BFGS --> Candidate minima

 For functions that vary on different scales in different regions, Globtim uses adaptive subdivision to build piecewise polynomial approximations that maintain accuracy everywhere.